datacoon/undatum/README.rst

 Field value frequency calculator.
 Returns frequency table for certain field.
 This command autodetects delimiter and encoding of CSV files and encoding of JSON lines files by default.
 You may override it providng "-d" delimiter and "-e" encoding parameters.

-Get frequencies of values for field *GovSystem* in the list of Russian federal government domains from  `govdomains repository <https://github.com/infoculture/govdomains/tree/master/refined>`_
+Get frequencies of values for field *GovSystem* in the list of Russian federal government domains

 .. code-block:: bash